 Portland Pest Control for Stored Product Pests

-Drugstore Beetles are about a tenth of an inch long and reddish-brown with an elongated shape.
+These pests are about 1/10 of an inch long and reddish-brown in color with an elongated shape.
 The head is deflexed, and the tips of the antennae have three enlarged segments.
 Faint lines run lengthwise on the beetles’ wing covers.

-Cigarette Beetles are about an eighth of an inch long, yellowish to reddish-brown and are oval-shaped.
+These beetles are about 1/8 of an inch long, yellowish to reddish-brown in color and are oval-shaped.
 The head is bent downward sharply, nearly at right angles, giving the beetle a humpbacked appearance.
 Wing covers are smooth, and the antennae segments are uniform and saw-like.

 Eggs of both beetle species are pearly white and not easily seen with the naked eye.
-When fully grown, the larvae are crescent-shaped and about three-sixteenths of an inch long.
-Cigarette Beetle larvae are one-sixth of an inch long, creamy white and covered with long yellowish-brown hairs.
+When fully grown, the larvae are crescent-shaped and about 3/16 of an inch long.
+Cigarette beetle larvae are 1/6 of an inch long, creamy white, and they are covered with long yellowish-brown hairs.
 They also have brown heads and legs.
-Drugstore Beetle larvae are similar but do not have a fuzzy appearance.
+Drugstore beetle larvae are similar but do not have a fuzzy appearance.

-Indian Meal Moths have distinctive wing markings and are nearly half an inch long.
+These pests have distinctive wing markings and are nearly 1/2 of an inch long.
 The base of the forewing is pale gray, and the outer two-thirds are reddish-brown with a coppery luster.
-The larvae are generally beige with shades of yellow, pin, brown, or green depending upon its food source.
+The larvae are generally beige with shades of yellow, pink, brown, or green depending upon its food source.

-The appearance of small beetles sprawled over counter tops, caterpillars crawling up walls, or moths flying across rooms are usually an indication of a Stored Product Pest infestation.
+The appearance of small beetles sprawled over counter tops, caterpillars crawling up walls, or moths flying across rooms are usually an indication of a pantry pest infestation.
 Upon closer inspection, these insects are also found in opened/unopened packages and food containers or in the cracks and crevices of cabinets and cupboards.
 These pests are often brought into the home via infested food products.
 Once inside, they begin multiplying and eventually spread to other store foods.
 While adults are often seen, it is the larvae that cause the most damage.
+Professional pantry pest extermination is the only effective means of eradicating these insects.

 - Paprika and red pepper